huncholane/interview-prep/zline.md

 - Top 10 technical interview questions
   - Rapid fire measurable responses replacing numbers with percents

+## ZLINE Specific

+### Big topics

+#### Code Review

+- Optimizations in space/time complexity
+- Catch potential bugs
+- Enhance code reusability

+#### Solution Mapping

+-

+#### Bigger Picture Design

+- Utilize the right cloud services for scalability
+- Choose the right frameworks and languages
+- Optimize database design and queries

+#### Mock Pull Requests

+- Spot edge cases
+- Add comments

+#### Integration with other Platforms

+- CI/CD tools like github actions, AWS code commit,

-## Interviewers
+### Interviewers

-- Sowmya Kudva - Software Engineer
+#### Sowmya Kudva - Software Engineer

 - **Senior Software Engineer at Tesla** leading full stack development to improve factory software and production efficiency
 - Proficient in **Angular**, **TypeScript**, and **Golang** for building modern UIs and robust REST APIs
 - Delivered a **unified design library integration**, enhancing front-end consistency and innovation
 - **Redesigned user interfaces** to improve usability and support high-quality manufacturing workflows
 - Collaborated with cross-functional teams to build scalable, reliable software aligned with Tesla’s mission
 - Passionate about **pushing technical boundaries** to drive impact in the automotive industry

-- Loren Parvin - Salesforce Developer
+#### Loren Parvin - Salesforce Developer

 - **Salesforce Developer and Administrator** with expertise in process automation, platform integration, and system optimization
 - Strong foundation in **Computer Science and Engineering** with a passion for solving complex, high-impact problems
 - Experienced in both **declarative tools** and **custom code development** within the Salesforce ecosystem
 - Skilled in **system administration**, **technical troubleshooting**, and platform scalability
 - Blend of **technical proficiency** and **soft skills**, including collaboration, creativity, and adaptability
 - Passionate team leader who enjoys mentoring and sharing knowledge with others
 - Committed to making a positive impact in every role, both professionally and personally
 - Open to **networking**, **sharing ideas**, and **exploring new opportunities**

-- Tim - Director of IT & Development
+#### Tim - Director of IT & Development

-## Common Interview Questions
+## Interview Questions

 ### Top 10 Tech Interview Questions